 Specific subclasses of E41 Appellation should be used when instances of E41 Appellation of a characteristic form are used for particular objects.
 Instances of E49 Time Appellation, for example, which take the form of instances of E50 Date, can be easily recognised.

+Numerically expressed identifiers in continua are instances of E41 Appellation, such as Gregorian dates or spatial coordinates, even though their encoding may be similar to instances of E60 Number.

 Thus, the use of subclasses of E41 is not determined by the characteristics of the object the appellation refers to, e.g., a person or a place, but rather the form of the appellation itself shows it as a special type of appellation, such as an identifier.